 Time zone: Greenwich Mean Time in the winter and British Summer Time in the summer.
 In other words, same time zone as the UK.

 International dialling code: +353.
-All Irish landlines and mobile have a three-digit code with the exception of Dublin landlines which have 01 as their code.
+All Irish landlines and mobiles have a three-digit code with the exception of Dublin landlines which have 01 as their code.
 The standard code for Irish mobile phone numbers is 08 with 087 as the most popular code.
 If dialling any Irish phone number from abroad always drop the 0 in the area/mobile code.
 For example, 087-1234567 will be 00353-87-1234567.

 Geography: With the exception of the Wicklow Mountains, the eastern half of Ireland is relatively flat.
 The spectacular mountainous scenery is found on the western half of Ireland.
 Access it by following the Wild Atlantic Way road from West Cork through Kerry, Clare, Galway, Mayo and into Donegal.